xuyuan23/operateGPT/README.md

 # copy file `.env.template` to new file `.env`, and modify the params in `.env`.
 cp .env.template .env

+[Options]
 # deploy stablediffusion service, if StableDiffusion proxy is used, no need to execute it!
 python operategpt/providers/stablediffusion.py

+[Options]
+# deploy Text2Video service, if Text2Video proxy server is used, no need to execute it!
+python operategpt/providers/text2video.py

 python main.py "what is MetaGPT?"
 ```